-- 8.2.3: The procedure for kick-off is as follows: - All players are in their own half of the field. - The opponents of the team taking the kick-off are outside the center circle until the ball is in play. - The ball is stationary on the center mark. - The referee gives a signal. - The ball is in play when it is touched or 10 seconds elapsed after the signal. - 8.2.4: Robots being able to autonomously reposition themselves can take any position on the field that is consistent with above requirements.
+- The referee gives the signal "SET".
+The referee calls robots illegally positioned to be set back manually by the respective robot handler to the outer line of their goal area.
+One field player of a manually or illegally positioned team suffers a removal penalty (cf. Section 12). - The ball is stationary on the center mark. - The referee gives the signal "PLAY" or whistles. - The ball is in play when it is touched or 10 seconds elapsed after the signal.

+8.2.4.
+Robots being able to autonomously reposition themselves can take any position on the field that is consistent with above requirements.
 Robots not able to autonomously reposition themselves, e.g. robots being carried or joysticked around by human team members, have to start from a position not closer to the field halfway line than the outer line of the goal area.
-If all robots of the team executing the kick-off cannot autonomously reposition themselves, then one robot may be placed into the center circle. - 8.2.5: If one or both of the teams in a match have permission to use a manual startup procedure, the referee gives a sequence of two signals with an interval of 10 seconds.
-Robot players without remote start capability may be started on the field after the first signal.
-They may not move before the second signal was given by the referee.
-Robots with autonomous positioning ability are given at least 15 seconds for re-positioning after a goal has been scored by one of the teams before the signal for kick-off is given by the referee.
-All human team members must leave the field of play immediately after the first signal and before the second signal.
+If all robots of the team executing the kick-off cannot autonomously reposition themselves, then one robot may be placed into the center circle.

+8.2.5.
+If one or both of the teams in a match have permission to use a manual startup procedure, the referee gives the two signals "SET" and "PLAY" with an interval of exactly 10 seconds.
+Robot players without remote start capability may be started on the field after the "SET" signal.
+They may not move before the "PLAY" signal was given by the referee.
+Robots with autonomous positioning ability are given between 15 and 30 seconds for re-positioning after a goal has been scored by one of the teams before the "SET" signal for kick-off is given by the referee.
+All human team members must leave the field of play immediately after the "SET" signal.